Floorp-Projects/Floorp/taskcluster/docs/index.rst

 where necessary.

-If you are reading this with a particular goal in mind and would rather avoid becoming a task-graph expert, check out the :doc:`how-to section <how-tos>`.
+If you are reading this with a particular goal in mind and would rather avoid becoming a task-graph expert, check out the :doc:`how-to section <howto/index>`.

 .. _continuous integration: https://en.wikipedia.org/wiki/Continuous_integration
 .. _Taskcluster: https://taskcluster.net/